Jane Henson: Personal life

 Jane and Jim Henson married in 1959; together they had five children: Lisa (born 1960), Cheryl (born 1961), Brian (born 1963), John (1965–2014), and Heather Henson (born 1970).
-Jane and Jim separated in 1986, although they remained close until his death in 1990.
+Although Jane and Jim had separated in 1986, they remained close until his death in 1990.
 In 1992, she established The Jim Henson Legacy to preserve and perpetuate the work of her husband.
 She served on the boards of the Jim Henson Foundation and the American Center for Children's Television.

 Illness and death

 On March 20, 2013, her daughter Cheryl revealed that her mother had cancer and was paralyzed; she asked fans to keep Jane in their prayers.
-Jane Henson died from the disease at the family home in Greenwich, Connecticut, on April 2, 2013, at the age of 78.
+Jane Henson died at the family home in Greenwich, Connecticut, on April 2, 2013, at the age of 78.
 She was buried at Saint Bridge Cemetery, Cornwall, Connecticut.
-The film Muppets Most Wanted was dedicated to her and Jerry Nelson (who also died aged 78).
+The 2014 film Muppets Most Wanted was dedicated to her and to fellow Muppet puppeteer Jerry Nelson who died in 2012.